morellexf13/appium-webdriver/README.md

 <br>

+1- Adapt the test/specs, page objects and apk to your needs.

-1- Remove the `capabilities` parameter in test/base.js:
+2- Remember to remove the `capabilities` parameter in `test/base.js`.
+Custom capabilities will only work for local tests.
 ```js
 driverSetup() {
     return driver.init(capabilities);
   }
 ```

+3- Create a <a href="#create-zipped-test-package">zipped test package</a>.
+You will need this later 👀.

-2- Go to AWS Devicefarm and create a project, use the name you want and go to the next step.
+4- Go to AWS Devicefarm and create a project, use the name you want and go to the next step.
 <img alt='Devicefarm Step 1' src="./screenshots/devicefarm/1.png" />

-3- Choose the APK file you want to upload and go to the next step.
+5- Choose the APK file you want to upload and go to the next step.
 <img alt='Devicefarm Step 2' src="./screenshots/devicefarm/2.png" />

-4- Select the Appium Node.js option.
+6- Select the Appium Node.js option.
 <img alt='Devicefarm Step 3' src="./screenshots/devicefarm/3.png" />

-5- Upload your <a href="#create-zipped-test-package">zipped test package</a> and go to the next step.
+7- Upload your <a href="#create-zipped-test-package">zipped test package</a> and go to the next step.

 <img alt='Devicefarm Step 4' src="./screenshots/devicefarm/4.png" />

-This is important, you need to setup the test spec yml file.
-Create a new one and use this template:
+❗️This is important, you need to setup the test spec yml file following the example bellow.

 ```yml
 version: 0.1